MicrosoftDocs/dynamics-365-ai/ai-docs/sales/add-upnext-widget-form.md

 ---
-title: "Add the up next widget to an entity form | MicrosoftDocs"
+title: "Add the up next widget to a custom form | MicrosoftDocs"
-description: "Learn how to add the up next widget to an entity form." ms.date: 11/16/2020 ms.topic: article
+description: "Display the up next widget on your customized forms through sales accelerator configuration in Sales Insights." ms.date: 11/16/2020 ms.topic: article
 author: udaykirang